European Book Club

 All the information regarding the location, moderation of the evening, etc., is communicated a few weeks before each book club meeting.

-Our upcoming book club will feature an Italian novel and will take place Monday March 31 at 6:30 pm at the Italian Cultural Institute of Montreal.
+Our upcoming Lisez l'Europe book club will feature a Swiss novel, and will take place Wednesday December 3rd 2025 at 6:30 pm.
 The author will be present.